Spectra and invariant subspaces of compressed shifts on nearly invariant subspaces: Preliminaries

-\begin{thm}\cite[Proposition 3]{hitt} The nearly $S^*$-invariant subspaces of $H^2 $ have the form $\ma{M}=hK$, with $h\in \ma{M}$ of unit norm, $h(0)>0,$ $h$ orthogonal to all elements of $\ma{M}$ vanishing at the origin, $K$ an $S^*$-invariant subspace, and the operator of multiplication by $h$ isometric from $K$ into $H^2$. \end{thm} The function $h$ is called the \emph{extremal function} for $\ma{M}$ due to its being the unique solution to the extremal problem and then either $K$ is trivial or there is an inner function $\theta$ with $\theta(0)=0$ such that $\ma{M}=hK_\theta,$ which is a generalization of $S^*$-invariant subspaces.
+\begin{thm}\cite[Proposition 3]{hitt} The nearly $S^*$-invariant subspaces of $H^2 $ have the form $\ma{M}=hK$, with $h\in \ma{M}$ of unit norm, $h(0)>0,$ $h$ orthogonal to all elements of $\ma{M}$ vanishing at the origin, $K$ an $S^*$-invariant subspace, and the operator of multiplication by $h$ isometric from $K$ into $H^2$. \end{thm} Later this is generalized to a vectorial setting in \cite[Theorem 4.4]{CCP10}.
+More generally, it is further extended to nearly $S^*$-invariant subspaces with defect $m$ (i.e., if $f(0)=0$ then $S^*f \in \mathcal{M}+ \mathcal{F}$ for a fixed subspace $\mathcal{F}$ of minimal dimension $m$) in \cite{CGP}, where the closely related concept of almost-invariant subspace is also investigated, along with its vectorial version in \cite{CDP20}.

+The function $h$ in Hitt's theorem is called the \emph{extremal function} for $\ma{M}$ due to its being the unique solution to the extremal problem and then either $K$ is trivial or there is an inner function $\theta$ with $\theta(0)=0$ such that $\ma{M}=hK_\theta,$ which is a generalization of $S^*$-invariant subspaces.

 As shown in \cite[Proposition 9.14]{GMR}, the invariant subspaces of $S_\theta$ in $K_\theta$ are precisely $K_\theta \ominus K_\phi$, where $\phi$ divides $\theta$.
 This classical result motivates us to ask a natural question as below.